 What a great performance we have here!
 Well, so great that William won the Best Actor Oscar for it!
-This comedy tells the story of a group of American soldiers who are made prisoners in a German World War II prisoner of war camp.
-Their objective is to escape by many strategies, but they become suspect that one of them is an informant and Sergeant J.J Sefton (William Holden) is the first one to receive the accusations.
+This comedy tells the story of a group of American soldiers who are prisoners in a German war prison.
+Their objective is to escape by using many creative strategies, but, after two of the soldiers who tried to escape die, they suspect one of them to be an informant and Sergeant J.J Sefton (William Holden) is immediately accused.
 Of course, as we love Holden, we don’t want him to be guilty!
-This was a fantastic performance by him because he expresses his character’s emotions rightly, without exaggerate anything.
-This was really a TRUE performance, I believed in it.
+This was a fantastic performance by him because he shares his character’s emotions rightly, without exaggerating anything.
+This was a TRUE performance, I believed in it.
 One more time, Billy Wilder directed him perfectly.
 What I also love about this performance, it’s that it’s a good one to see Holden’s versatility.
-Sometime Sefton is serious, sometime he has a good sense of humour or is deliciously mocker.
-An interesting fact about this film is that, when Holden received his Oscar, his speech was the shortest speech in Academy Awards history.
-He simply said “Thank you.”
-He hurried to much because TV broadcast had a strict cutoff time, but he explained after that he really wanted to thank the people he worked with, especially Billy Wilder.
+Sometimes, Sefton is serious, sometimes he has a good sense of humour or is deliciously mocker.
+When Holden received his Oscar, his speech was the shortest speech in Academy Awards’ history.
+He simply said, “Thank you.”
+He hurried too much because TV broadcast had a strict cutoff time, but he explained after that he really wanted to thank the people he worked with, especially Billy Wilder.
+Poor Bill!

 Film 13: The Proud and Profane (George Seaton, 1956)